Makuna/NeoPixelBus/ReadMe.md

 Arduino NeoPixel library

 NOW SUPPORTS esp8266!
-If you plan to use WiFi features of the esp8266, please use the UartDriven branch instead.
+If you plan to use WiFi features of the esp8266, please use the DmaDriven or UartDriven branch instead.

 NEW Animation class provides more flexible animation definitions